University of Sydney

 James wanted to develop, test and maintain a world-class student administration system at the lowest possible cost.
 The older tool did a reasonable job of helping to create a system with minimal defects but was prohibitively costly to operate.
 Further, in late-2011, the older tool version reached its “end-of-life” that is, the vendor decided to stop supporting it and required the University to undertake an expensive upgrade — it leading to an assessment of the best tool for the University’s needs.

 At that time, James commenced an analysis of test management tools to find one that would address the dual goal of producing defect-free software at low costs.
 He decided to investigate tools that could be consumed as a service (SaaS offerings) as this would remove the need for the University to host and support a toolset and assist in reducing operational costs.
-After a brief online search, James narrowed the choice down to QMetry Test Manager and another tool.
-After a rigorous one-month evaluation process, James and his team chose QMetry Test Manager as the test management tool of choice.
+After a brief online search, James narrowed the choice down to QMetry Test Management and another tool.
+After a rigorous one-month evaluation process, James and his team chose QMetry Test Management as the test management tool of choice.

-Today, James and his team are using QMetry Test Manager extensively to manage their entire testing process.
+Today, James and his team are using QMetry Test Management extensively to manage their entire testing process.
 They are satisfied with the versatile feature set, especially the integration with defect tracking and test automation systems.
-With QMetry Test Manager, James estimates conservatively that the University saves more than 50% over the older tool when considering the total cost of ownership of the test management toolset.
+With QMetry Test Management, James estimates conservatively that the University saves more than 50% over the older tool when considering the total cost of ownership of the test management toolset.
 And, he has achieved his cherished goal of producing high-quality software with minimal risk of business operations.